 This simple worksheet can help you organize your thoughts for giving meaningful, character-based recognitions to employees, students, family members, or special recipients.

-Add to Cart if you want to purchase them individually, or download a FREE Digital Copy (PDF form) you can fill-out and print yourself.
+Purchase a set of 10 sheets or download a FREE Digital Copy (PDF form) that you can fill-out and print yourself.

 Take the next step by printing a Character Recognition Certificate for the recipient.

 Be Specific.
 Don't generalize your statements.
 Give a real-life example of what the person did so your recognition is believable.

 Be Sincere.
 Your motive is to encourage others in the right direction, not to manipulate or gain favor with someone.